-For the seventh consecutive year, Polaris Transport has been recognized for service excellence in eight categories including: on-time performance, quality of equipment, information technology, competitive pricing, customer service, problem solving, value added service, and sustainable practises.
+For the seventh consecutive year, Polaris Transportation Group has been recognized for service excellence in eight categories including: on-time performance, quality of equipment, information technology, competitive pricing, customer service, problem solving, value added service, and sustainable practices.

 Larry Cox, President at Polaris Transport states, “We try our best to keep personalized service at the forefront of our business.
 We are easy to deal with and at the end of the day we simply do what we say at a very high rate of consistency.”

 Founded in 1994, Polaris is best known for its scheduled LTL service between Canada and the USA, specializing in the shipment of dry goods.
 Making life easier for the shipping community is a core company value.
 Polaris offers a full suite of services while providing customers with real-time shipment updates and EDI interface.

 The Polaris Solutions Team strives to make life easier for the shipping community.
 This past month, Polaris launched a new initiative to improve processes and procedures in their customer service department.
 Across the board, customer service is a huge part of offering seamless, stress free transportation services.